-Table 7.
-Recommended Dose Modifications for Toxicities
+Recommended Dose Modifications for Toxicities Table 7.

-Event Occurrence Action Tumor Lysis Syndrome Blood chemistry changes or symptoms suggestive of TLS Any Withhold the next day's dose.
-If resolved within $24 - 48$ hours of last dose, resume at the same dose.
-For any blood chemistry changes requiring more than 48 hours to resolve, resume at a reduced dose (see Table 8).
-For any events of clinical TLS a , resume at a reduced dose following resolution (see Table 8).
-Non-Hemato ologic Toxicities Grade 3 or 4 non- 1 st occurrence Interrupt venetoclax hematologic toxicities Once the toxicity has resolved to Grade 1 or baseline level, venetoclax therapy may be resumed at the same dose.
+Event Occurrence Action Tumor Lysis Syndrome Blood chemistry changes or Any Withhold the next day's dose.
+If resolved within 24 - 48 hours of last dose, resume at the same dose. symptoms suggestive of TLS For any blood chemistry changes requiring more than 48 hours to resolve, resume at a reduced dose (see Table 8).
+For any events of clinical TLS, ^a resume at a reduced dose following resolution (see Table 8).
+Non-H ematologic Toxicities Grade 3 or 4 non- hematologic toxicities 1 st occurrence Interrupt venetoclax Once the toxicity has resolved to Grade 1 or baseline level, venetoclax therapy may be resumed at the same dose.
 No dose modification is required.
 2 nd and subsequent occurrences Interrupt venetoclax.
 Follow dose reduction guidelines in Table 8 when resuming treatment with venetoclax after resolution.
 A larger dose reduction may occur at the discretion of the investigator.
-Hematologic Toxicities Grade 3 or 4 neutropenia with infection or fever; or Grade 4 hematologic toxicities (except lymphopenia) 1 st occurrence Interrupt venetoclax.
+Hem natologic Toxicities Grade 3 or 4 neutropenia with infection or fever; or Grade 4 hematologic toxicities (except lymphopenia) 1 st occurrence Interrupt venetoclax.
 To reduce the infection risks associated with neutropenia, granulocyte-colony stimulating factor (G-CSF) may be administered with venetoclax if clinically indicated.
 Once the toxicity has resolved to Grade 1 or baseline level, venetoclax therapy may be resumed at the same dose.
-2 nd and subsequent occurrence Interrupt venetoclax.
+Considerations of the 2 nd and subsequent occurrence Interrupt venetoclax.
 Consider using G-CSF as clinically indicated.
 Follow dose reduction guidelines in Table 8 when resuming treatment with venetoclax after resolution.
-Additional dose reductions may occur at the discretion of the physician.

-Consider discontinuing venetoclax for patients who require dose reductions to less than 100 mg for more than 2 weeks.
+Additional dose reductions may occur at the discretion of the physician. ts who require dose reductions to less than 100 mg for more than 2 weeks.